uclaioes/ioes-student-handbook-2018/the-environmental-science-major/about-the-major.md

 And others…

 In addition, students will take courses on the politics and policy of environmental issues, and on anthropogenic forces or human interactions with the environment, primarily through courses offered by the IoES but also from Geography, Public Policy, Urban Planning, English, Philosophy, and others.

-Students also participate in a 1-unit Sustainability Talks series that bring faculty from within the UCLA community and experts from outside organizations and government agencies to present on topics relevant to sustainability and environmental science.
+Students also participate in a 1-unit Sustainability Talks series that brings faculty from within the UCLA community and experts from outside organizations and government agencies to present on topics relevant to sustainability and environmental science.

 ## Minors {#minors}